adalfarus/adalfarus/README.md

-Hello, in protest to yet another new opt-out AI "feature" from GH, I will be permenantly moving to codeberg.org/cariel-becker.
+Hello, in protest to yet another new opt-out AI "feature" from GH, I will be permanently moving to codeberg.org/cariel-becker.
 The most important projects will be configured as push mirrors but I will be deleting the rest, so please visit me over there if you don't find the project your looking for here.

 ## Currently working on
 - AceSecurity